 Instructions

-- Then pour milk.
+- Rinse a heavy bottom pot or pan.
+Then pour milk.
 On a medium heat bring it to a boil.

 - When the milk turns hot, take 2 tablespoons of the milk from the pot and soak saffron.

-- Keep stirring often to prevent burning.
+- As it boils, keep stirring often to prevent burning.

 - Pour condensed milk and continue to boil on a medium heat for 8 to 10 mins.

-- If you like slightly thicker consistency then you can simmer for a little longer.
+- Keep stirring to prevent the milk from getting scorched.
+If you like slightly thicker consistency then you can simmer for a little longer.

 - Add saffron milk, nutmeg, cardamom powder and chopped nuts.

 - Simmer for a minute and switch off.
+Taste test and add more condensed milk if you like it sweeter.

 - Transfer to a serving bowl.
 Cool completely and refrigerate for at least 2 hours.